Flux-Cored Welding: The Basics for Mild Steel | MillerWelds

 An overhead weld is the most difficult weld to make, and it should be avoided if possible.
 If you cannot avoid welding in the overhead position, try using the smallest wire possible, lowering your welding parameters by 15 to 20 percent, keeping your weaving to a minimum and maintaining a fast travel speed.
 Even following these tips, it still may be difficult to achieve a sound overhead weld.

 Overhead welds are tricky.
-Use a thin wire, fast travel speed and
+Use a thin wire, fast travel speed and turn your electrical parameters down by 15 to 20 percent.

 Successful flux-cored welding